CometHSolis/OpenHandPoser/README.md

 Using the Hand-Specific poser, assign the progress floats to SteamVR finger curls.

 i dont know how to implement other systems.

+Setup:

+  Normal Poser:
+    Drag and drop the bones you wish to pose into the "Bones" array, then get posing.

+  Hand-Specific Poser:
+    Drag and drop each finger's bones into their respective arrays, then get posin